Natural gas price statistics

-The proportion of taxes and levies in the overall natural gas retail price for household consumers is shown in Figure 4.
-The relative amount of tax contribution in the second half of 2016 was smallest in the United Kingdom (7.0 %) where a relatively low VAT rate was applied to the basic price.
-The highest taxes were charged in Denmark where 58.3 % of the final price was made up of taxes and levies, with this share also exceeding half in the Netherlands (54.0 %).
+The proportion of taxes and levies in the overall natural gas retail price for household consumers is shown in Figure 3.
+The relative amount of tax contribution in the fist half of 2018 was smallest in the United Kingdom (8.7 %) where a low VAT rate is applied to the basic price.
+The highest taxes were charged in Denmark where 55.0 % of the final price was made up of taxes and levies, with this share also exceeding half of the price in the Netherlands (54.0 %).
 The VAT in the EU-27 represents 16.4 % of the total price.
 It ranges from 5.5 % in Greece to 21.3 % in Hungary

 Natural gas prices for non-household consumers

-The development of natural gas prices for industrial consumers in the EU-28 since the first half of 2008 is shown in Figure 6: these prices did not display the same intra-annual developments observed for household consumers (see Figure 2) but without the seasonal effect.
-After falling to a low of EUR 0.030 per kWh in the second half of 2009, gas prices for industrial consumers increased each half year to peak at EUR 0.041 per kWh in the first half of 2013, before returning to the same low point (EUR 0.030 per kWh) in the second half of 2017.
+The development of natural gas prices for non-household consumers in the EU-28 since the first half of 2008 is shown in Figure 6: these prices do not display the same intra-annual developments observed for household consumers (see Figure 2) but without the seasonal effect.
+After falling to EUR 0.030 per kWh in the second half of 2009, gas prices for non-household consumers increased each half year to peak at EUR 0.041 per kWh in the first half of 2013.
+Since then, it decreased every semesters and reached EUR 0.028 in the second half of 2017.
 The latest data shows a significant increase for the first semester of 2018 except for the very last period reported.
 The weight of the taxes have increased from around 7 % in 2008 to around 13 % in 2019.
 When compared to the overal inflation, the price for the second semester of 2019 is much lower than the price of the first semester of 2008 adjusted for inflation (26 % lower than if the price strictly followed the inflation)